 ELKANN: I’ve always enjoyed being able to be close to where things happen.
 And the experience I had the opportunity to have as an intern in the headlamp factory in the suburbs of Birmingham was really about understanding how a manufacturing process worked.

 HOFFMAN: Forget Fiat’s headquarters.
 Forget the assembly lines with those big robotic arms.
-John wanted to make a headlight — or a “headlamp” as they say in England — for a very specific reason.
+John wanted to make a headlight — or a “headlamp” as they say in Italy — for a very specific reason.

 ELKANN: And the reason why it was very compelling is because it was a supplier to Japanese car manufacturers, which have been leading edge in quality and quality through how they organize their manufacturing processes.
 And we were a supplier of Toyota, which is famous for the Toyota production system.
 And so, I was able to really participate in understanding from inputs of materials to the finished product, which was a headlamp, working to Toyota’s standards.

 HOFFMAN: Turns out, John was in exactly the right place at the right time to understand manufacturing at its deepest level — at a cellular level.
 His apprenticeship culminated in an insight that was critical to Fiat’s survival.
 He noticed a persistent gap between what happens on the factory floor of, say, a headlight plant in Birmingham, and what information filters up to headquarters.

 ELKANN: You are quite far away in a board setting from where the actual life of the business is happening, and how that information gets distilled, and the way it gets filtered through an organization.